LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 ----------------------------------------------------------------
 # Database Size Report (PostgreSQL)

-Run this command to show a summary of the space used by IBM FHIR Server resources and their related schema objects:
+Run this command to show a summary of the space used by The LinuxForHealth FHIR® Server resources and their related schema objects:

 ``` shell
 java -jar ./fhir-persistence-schema-${VERSION}-cli.jar \